aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Managing Docker Images

+[BK: Could this section be moved to the FAQ/Troubleshooting?]

 On repeated image builds, previously-built images with the same name will be left with the name/tag as `<none>/<none>`.
 Docker dangling images can be deleted with `docker image prune`.
 A specific image can be deleted by running `docker rmi <IMAGE ID>`.

 Note that you can delete all docker images on your machine by running `docker rmi -f $(docker images -a -q)`.
 Be careful: only do this after running `docker images` to check that you won't delete images unrelated to the solver competition.